 Weighted Average Calculator

-Calculate your weighted average online.
-Enter the set of values and their weighting percentages to get an accurate result in seconds.
+Calculate your weighted average online easily.
+Enter the values and their percentage weights to compute the weighted average of marks, scores, and other data.
 Use period as decimal separator.
-Leave blank the boxes you do not use.
+Remove or leave blank the boxes you do not use.

 At least one value or weight is invalid.